-In purebred dogs, this variation doesn’t produce dramatic differences within a litter since both parents are genetically similar.
-In mixed breed dogs—which are genetically diverse—the variation in genetic composition can produce different breed percentages, physical traits and predispositions.
-Just as humans have different physical characteristics from their brothers or sisters, puppies from the same litter can have variation in their coat color, coat length, head size, ear shape and more.
+In purebred dogs, this variation doesn’t usually produce dramatic differences since the parents are genetically similar.
+But in mixed breed dogs—which are genetically diverse—the variation in genetic composition typically yields different breed percentages, physical traits and predispositions.

-The exception to this is siblings that are identical twins and share the same genetic makeup.
-Twins are extremely rare in dogs and there is only one case that has been scientifically confirmed.
+The exception to this phenomenon is identical twins, as they share the same genetic makeup.
+But twins are extremely rare in dogs.
+In fact, there has been only one scientifically confirmed case.

-Female dogs produce multiple eggs at one time, which is why they typically give birth to litters rather than single puppies.
-These eggs are available for fertilization in the uterus for around ten days.
-And, dogs are polygamous breeders—meaning they can mate with any available dog during the period when their eggs are viable.
-This combination of physiology and behavior can result in puppies from a single litter having different fathers.
+Female dogs produce multiple eggs at one time—that’s why they typically give birth to litters rather than single puppies.
+And they remain in heat (i.e., eggs are available for fertilization in the uterus) for around 10 days.

 Since dogs are polygamous, females will mate with any available male dog while in heat.
 As a result, puppies from the same litter may actually have different fathers.